Optimal minimax rate of learning nonlocal interaction kernels: Acknowledgments

 \section{Acknowledgments}

 The work of XW and FL is partially supported by AFOSR FA9550-20-1-0288.
 FL is partially funded by the Johns Hopkins Catalyst Award, NSF DMS-2238486, and AFOSR FA9550-21-1-0317.
 The work of IS is partially supported by the Israel Science Foundation grant 1793/20.
-XW would like to thank Professor Yaozhong Hu and Dr. Junxi Zhang for their helpful discussions.
+We would like to thank Professor Yaozhong Hu at the University of Alberta, Professor Junxi Zhang at Concordia University, and Professor Maruo Maggioni and Sichong Zhang at Johns Hopkins University for helpful discussions.